Josh Aloiai: 2022

 In round 14 of the 2022 NRL season, Aloiai scored two tries against his former club the Wests Tigers in Manly's 30–4 victory.

 Aloiai was one of seven players involved in the Manly pride jersey player boycott.

 Aloiai played a total of 15 games in 2022 scoring four tries as Manly finished 11th on the table and missed the finals.

 In October Aloiai was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+Aloiai played 16 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+In round 14 of the 2024 NRL season, Aloiai was placed on report for a blatant trip during Manly's 32–22 loss against Penrith.
+He was later suspended for two matches over the incident.

+Aloiai played 22 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+Aloiai was limited to only five appearances for Manly during the 2025 NRL season.
+During Manly's final match of the season, Aloiai was one of nine players that was farewelled.
+Aloiai would be medically retired from the NRL due to ongoing shoulder injury concerns.
+On 17 October 2025, Manly confirmed that Aloiai had been medically retired due to a significant shoulder injury he was not able to recover from.

+Statistics

 Personal life

 Aloiai is a devout Christian.
 "I think the sport they play in heaven is rugby league.
 I reckon God loves it.
 A big part of what I'm trying to do now is incorporate my faith into my footy, a lot of people don't understand how that works but it works awesome for me.
 God has given me a gift so I'm trying to use it is through rugby league and glorify His name," he has said.